-Guide: Install Windows WSL
+Guide: Set up Windows WSL

 These are the instructions for setting up a development environment using the Windows Subsystem for Linux (WSL).
 We peppered the installation instructions with Check steps that confirm your progress through the steps.
 Use each to validate a step before moving on.
 If you hit a snag, stop and reach out (forum, office hours) and we can help you out!